instana/instana-agent-operator/README.md

 * [Creating the required resources manually](https://www.ibm.com/docs/en/obi/current?topic=requirements-installing-host-agent-kubernetes#install-operator-manually)
 * [Using the Operator Lifecycle Manager (OLM)](https://www.ibm.com/docs/en/obi/current?topic=requirements-installing-host-agent-openshift#install-operator-via-olm)

-**IMPORTANT NOTE** For the conversion Mutating WebHook, converting older `v1beta1` Specs to `v1` Spec, the Cert-Manager needs to be installed (unless using OLM).
-See the [Cert Manager docs](https://cert-manager.io/docs/installation/) for how to install and configure the Cert-Manager properly.
-Alternatively, every release will include the [instana-agent-operator-no-conversion-webhook.yaml](https://github.com/instana/instana-agent-operator/releases/latest/download/instana-agent-operator-no-conversion-webhook.yaml) variant for easily installing the Operator without the conversion WebHook.

 ### Configuration

 [This documentation section](https://www.ibm.com/docs/en/obi/current?topic=requirements-installing-host-agent-kubernetes#operator-configuration) describes configuration options you can set via the Instana Agent CRD and environment variables.